pbr - Python Build Reasonableness¶

 Sphinx documentation setups are altered to generate man pages by default.
 They also have several pieces of information that are known to setup.py injected into the sphinx config.

 You may not have noticed, but there are differences in how pip requirements.txt files work and how distutils wants to be told about requirements.
-The pip way is nicer, because it sure does make it easier to populate a virtualenv for testing, or to just install everything you need.
+The pip way is nicer because it sure does make it easier to populate a virtualenv for testing or to just install everything you need.
 Duplicating the information, though, is super lame.
-So PBR will let you keep requirements.txt format files around describing the requirements for your project, will parse them and split them up appropriately, and inject them into the install_requires and/or tests_require and/or dependency_links arguments to setup.
+To solve this issue, pbr will let you use requirements.txt-format files to describe the requirements for your project and will then parse these files, split them up appropriately, and inject them into the install_requires, tests_require and/or dependency_links arguments to setup.
 Voila!

 You can also have a requirement file for each specific major version of Python.
-If you want to have a different package list for Python 3, just drop a requirements-py3.txt, and it will be used instead.
+If you want to have a different package list for Python 3 then just drop a requirements-py3.txt and it will be used instead.